schmouk/CppBMPLoader/README.md

 no library met the required licensing criteria or, when unlicensed or under **MIT** license, did not allow decoding of all cases of BMP image encoding.

+## CppBMPLoader is the implemented solution
 The **CppBMPLoader** library therefore fills this gap by offering the only loading of **BMP** images in all the forms that this image format allows and under the permissive MIT license.
-It will also meet many other needs when we see the quantity of questions asked on this subject on the Internet and the number of BMPLoader libraries already existing but apparently incomplete that we can find on *GitHub*, programmed in c++ or in other programming languages.
+It will also meet many other needs when one sees the quantity of questions asked on this subject on the Internet and the number of BMPLoader libraries already existing but apparently incomplete that can be found on *GitHub*, programmed in c++ or in other programming languages.

+## c++11 and c++20 versions
-Initially, two versions of the library are offered, one responding to standard c++11 of the programming language and the other responding to standard c++20 and offering more advanced programming concepts (e.g. programmed in the form of c++ modules ).
+Initially, two versions of the library are offered, one responding to standard c++11 of the programming language and the other responding to standard c++20 and offering more advanced programming concepts (e.g. programmed in the form of c++ modules).

+## Notice
 Notice: by April and May 2024, this original library **OGLFW** is still under development.